tyskwo/portfolio/_posts/2017-03-05-action-a-cpp-interpolation-framework.md

 Interpolation is a method of constructing new data within the range of a discrete set of known data.
 Put simply, it's the translating of one piece of data into another piece of data.

-[Casey Muratori](https://mollyrocket.com/casey/stream_0018.html), who worked extensively on _The Witness_, has a great video on the basics of interpolation, which I highly, _highly_ suggest watching.
+[Casey Muratori](https://mollyrocket.com/casey/stream_0018.html), who worked on _The Witness_, has a great video on the basics of interpolation, which I highly, _highly_ suggest watching.
 He explains bezier curves in 40 seconds better than other's have done in half an hour.

 {% include video id="S2fz4BS2J3Y" provider="youtube" %}

 ## Introducing Action.

 I've been wanting to roll my own solution for a while now.
-Not necessarily because I think I can do it better, or include more features, but so I have it in my arsenal if I ever need it, and gain experience in creating the backend of such a system.
+Not necessarily because I think I can do it better, or include more features, but so I can say I've created my own, gain experience in creating the backend of such a system, and have another tool at my disposal.

 Thus, Action was created.